CoLA-Flow Policy: Temporally Coherent Imitation Learning via Continuous Latent Action Flow Matching for Robotic

 \subsection{Latent-Space Action Generation via Flow Matching}

-Given a sequence of latent action codes $\{\mathbf{z}_1, \ldots, \mathbf{z}_K\}$ obtained from the trajectory-level encoder, we generate long-horizon manipulation behaviors by modelling their evolution in continuous time using flow matching~\cite{FM}.
-Unlike diffusion-based policies~\cite{DP_INI} that rely on iterative denoising, flow matching enables efficient one-step generation.
+Given a latent action trajectory $\mathbf{Z}=\{\mathbf{z}_1, \ldots, \mathbf{z}_K\}$ obtained from the trajectory-level encoder, we generate long-horizon manipulation behaviors by modeling their evolution in continuous time using flow matching~\cite{FM}.
+Unlike diffusion-based policies~\cite{DP_INI} that rely on iterative denoising, flow matching enables efficient near-single-step generation.
 However, when applied directly in the raw action space, flow-based models are highly sensitive to local inconsistencies and noise.
 We therefore perform flow matching exclusively in the temporally coherent latent action space, which is explicitly designed to be smooth and temporally coherent (Sec.~\ref{sec:latent_action_rep}).

 \paragraph{Latent-Space Flow Dynamics} Let $\mathbf{z}$ denote a latent action code sampled from the target latent distribution and $\tilde{\mathbf{z}}$ a corresponding sample from a simple base distribution.
-We learn a time-dependent vector field $\boldsymbol{\nu}_\theta(t, \mathbf{z})$ that defines a continuous probability path from the source to the target distribution, governed by the ordinary differential equation
+We learn a time-dependent vector field $\boldsymbol{\nu}_\theta(\tau, \mathbf{z})$ that defines a continuous probability path from the source to the target distribution, governed by the ordinary differential equation

 Operating on motion-level latent representations rather than raw control signals substantially improves numerical stability, as the smooth geometry of the latent space suppresses the amplification of high-frequency variations during trajectory generation.